Aloe Vera: The Ultimate Guide

-Keep reading to gain a deeper understanding of the plant’s history, how it’s cultivated and what you might learn about aloe vera in natural health school.
+Keep reading to gain a deeper understanding of the plant’s history, how it’s cultivated and what you might learn about aloe vera in your natural health school.

 Did you know?
 There are two parts to an aloe vera leaf: Gel and leaf juice (not to be confused with aloe juice in stores).
 The gel is what most people are familiar with.
 It’s the odorless and clear liquid at the innermost part of the leaf.
 Aloe latex, or juice, seeps from the leaf when cut.
 It’s yellow in color and has a bitter taste.
 When ingesting aloe, the gel is the safest part of the plant.
 The latex has laxative properties and can cause serious health complications if used too often.

 From Cleopatra to Christopher Columbus, some of history’s most famous figures relied on aloe vera for its healing properties.
 Sometimes referred to as the “burn plant,” “lily of the desert” or the “wonder plant,” aloe vera likely originated in the Sudan.

 Ancient civilizations eventually brought the plant to the Mediterranean region and other warm climates around the world.

 |2100 BC||A record of aloe vera’s benefits appear on a Mesopotamian tablet.|

 |1550 BC||A description of aloe vera’s medicinal purposes is documented.
 An Egyptian text details how to use aloe vera for both internal and external symptoms.|